brendanPro/adk-nodejs/README.md

   subAgents: [greeterAgent, taskAgent],
   llmConfig: {
     modelName: 'gemini-2.0-flash',
-    systemInstruction: `You coordinate between agents:
+    instruction: `You coordinate between agents:
     - Use 'greeter' for welcomes and introductions
     - Use 'task_executor' for problem-solving tasks`
   }